Illinois Pyramid Model State Leadership Team

-Early care and education systems in Illinois are committed to promoting and supporting healthy social-emotional development for all children ages birth through five and their families across home, community, classroom, and center-based settings.
+Early childhood education and care systems in Illinois are committed to promoting and supporting a racially equitable, inclusive, and diverse society that embraces healthy social-emotional development for all children ages birth through five and their families across settings.

 Pyramid Model Consortium has evaluated data from years of implementation across

 multiple states leading the field to regard it as a sound framework for early

 care and education systems.
 In the state of Illinois, we have several data

 reports that speak to the Pyramid Model’s effectiveness.